Lydia Bean

-Lydia N. Bean is an American sociologist.
+Lydia N. Bean is an American social scientist and management consultant.
+She owns Equipa, a consulting firm that works with nonprofits, foundations, and social enterprises.
 She authored an ethnographic book, The Politics of Evangelical Identity (2014), about Evangelical communities on the Canada–United States border.
 Bean is a fellow at New America and a faculty research associate at the University of Texas at Arlington.
 She was an assistant professor of sociology at Baylor University.
 Bean has been a Democratic candidate for the Texas House of Representatives and was a candidate for the 2021 Texas's 6th congressional district special election.

+Local Leadership

+Bean has advocated for fiscal responsibility in the Tarrant County Commissioner’s Court.
+In 2023, she advised the Commissioner’s Court that they were misusing federal funds by redirecting money budgeted for healthcare, housing and childcare toward a private prison contract.
+She has written about the importance of local democracy and advocated for local, state, and federal governments to work together.
+In addition, she led a committee at Broadway Baptist Church dealing with justice issues, such as the unusually high number of deaths in the Tarrant County Jail.

 Education

 Bean completed a bachelor's degree in Spanish and music at Austin College in 2002.
 She earned a Ph.D. in sociology from Harvard University in June 2009.
 Bean's dissertation on the politics of evangelical identity in the United States and Canada became the basis of her 2014 book, The Politics of Evangelical Identity.
 The book incorporates ethnographic research from her time in Evangelical communities on both sides of the Canada–United States border.
 Her doctoral advisor was social scientist Robert J. Sampson.